Nexmo/station/_documentation/messages-and-workflows-apis/messages/overview.md

 ### 1. Configure your Delivery Receipt and Inbound Message endpoint with Nexmo

-To recieve updates about the state of a message (i.e. "delivered" or "read") you have just sent and to recieve inbound messages from your customers you will need to configure an endpoint for Nexmo to send message to.
+To receive updates about the state of a message (i.e. "delivered" or "read") you have just sent and to receive inbound messages from your customers you will need to configure an endpoint for Nexmo to send message to.
 If you don't have a webhook server set up you can use a service like [requestb.in](https://requestb.in/) for free.

 From [Nexmo Dashboard](https://dashboard.nexmo.com) go to [Settings](https://dashboard.nexmo.com/settings).